SS Infanta Isabel de Borbon

 SS Infanta Isabel de Borbon was a steam ocean liner and mail ship launched in 1912 in Scotland and operated by the Compañía Transatlántica Española (CTE).
-She and her sister ship Reina Victoria-Eugenia represented a significant modernisation of CTE's fleet of ageing and obsolescent ships.
+She and her sister ship Reina Victoria-Eugenia represented a significant modernisation of CTE's fleet of aging and obsolescent ships.

 After the Second Spanish Republic was declared in 1931 Infanta Isabel de Borbon was renamed Uruguay.
 In 1932 she was laid up and in 1934 the Republic converted her into a prison ship.

 In 1939 a Nationalist air attack on the Port of Barcelona sank Uruguay at her moorings.
 After the Nationalist defeat of the Second Republic her wreck was raised and scrapped.

 Building

 William Denny and Brothers built Infanta Isabel de Borbon at Dumbarton in Scotland, launching her on 29 September 1912 and completing her on 15 March 1913.
 At the same time Swan, Hunter and Wigham Richardson built her sister ship Reina Victoria-Eugenia, and there were significant technical differences between the two.

 Denny's based Infanta Isabel de Borbon's propulsion on that of the refrigerated cargo liner Otaki which they had launched in 1908.
 Otaki was the first ship in the World to be propelled by a combination of reciprocating steam engines and steam turbines.
 Otaki had three screws.
 Her port and starboard screws were each powered by a triple-expansion engine.
 Exhaust steam from their low-pressure cylinders fed a single low-pressure turbine amidships that drove her middle screw.

 Harland and Wolff had adopted the same engine combination for White Star Line's Laurentic, launched in 1908, and for the Olympic-class ocean liners, the first to of which were launched in 1910 and 1911.
 CTE ordered a similar combination of two triple-expansion engines and one low-pressure turbine for Infanta Isabel de Borbon.
 She had three screws, with the middle one powered by a turbine.

 Infanta Isabel de Borbon could go astern, slowly forward or manoeuvre using only her piston engines.
 For higher speeds she could use her turbine as well, increasing both her power and her fuel efficiency.
 The combined power of her two piston engines plus her turbine was rated at 700 NHP.
 On her sea trials Infanta Isabel de Borbon achieved 18.64 kn.

 Infanta Isabel de Borbon had berths for 1,826 passengers: 100 first class, 82 second class and 1,644 emigrants.

 The ship was equipped for wireless telegraphy and submarine signalling.
 Her wireless operated on the standard 300 and 600 metre wavelengths.
 Her call sign was EDI.
 CTE registered her at Barcelona.
 Her code letters were HPBG.